 A firm understanding of investor needs is also vital to the Company's success along with a sustainable and environmentally responsible culture.
 This is detailed on page 10.
 The directors are fully aware of their responsibilities to promote the success of the Company in accordance with Section 172 of the Companies Act 2006.
-An in-depth review of these responsibilities and how the Company engages with its stakeholders was considered at the Company's board meeting on 22 June 2020.
 The text of Section 172 of the Companies Act 2006 has been sent out to each main board director.